PostHog/posthog.com/contents/blog/posthog-vs-logrocket.md

 ### 1. PostHog does more than frontend monitoring

-LogRocket is a frontend performance monitoring platform, but PostHog goes well beyond that to include features which are useful in a greater number of roles and teams.
-PostHog offers all of the major features available in LogRocket, such as session recording and product analytics, as well as tools such as feature flags, A/B experimentation and SQL querying.

-LogRocket’s focus on frontend issues means it does offer a few specialist features which PostHog doesn’t currently replicate.
-However, for the vast majority of teams and organizations, PostHog offers greater value overall and is more widely useful.
+PostHog goes beyond frontend monitoring by augmenting product analytics and session recording with powerful product and data tools, such as feature flags, A/B testing, and SQL querying.
+While LogRocket’s narrow focus on frontend issues means it offers a few specialist features, PostHog offers greater value and is more widely useful for the vast majority of teams and organizations

 ### 2. PostHog is open source and transparent

 PostHog is built with transparency at its core.
-Not only do we work in the open and gives full access to [our source code](https://github.com/PostHog/posthog), we also enable others to [build integrations](/docs/apps/build) or [other services on top of PostHog](/how-we-built-an-app-server) and to raise their own PRs, or feedback on [our roadmap](/roadmap).
+Not only do we work in the open and give full access to [our source code](https://github.com/PostHog/posthog), we also enable others to [build integrations](/docs/apps/build) or [other services on top of PostHog](/how-we-built-an-app-server), raise their own PRs, or feed back on [our roadmap](/roadmap).
+PostHog's open app framework makes it easy to integrate internal tools, an advantage closed-source products like LogRocket can't offer.

-This approach offers several advantages that closed-source products such as LogRocket can’t offer.
-For example, if you have internal tools you need to integrate then PostHog’s app framework makes that a breeze — and you can always find out exactly what we’re working on.

 ### 3. PostHog constantly ships new features

-At PostHog, we ship new features _constantly_.
-Every week we update [our changelog](/blog/posthog-changelog) with a recap of what’s launched in the last few days, but often there’s even more that’s being tested in beta.
+At PostHog, we ship weirdly fast.
+We update [our changelog](/blog/posthog-changelog) with a recap of new features every week, and often there’s even more in beta testing.
 And that’s without counting all the apps and integrations submitted by our community!

-In short, we work hard to keep PostHog on the cutting edge and we’re transparent about the ways we do that.
-We ship weirdly fast.
+We work hard to keep PostHog on the cutting edge and we’re transparent about the ways we do that.

 ## PostHog and LogRocket feature comparison